Minard-NG/Tic-Tac/README.md

 ### Useful resources

-- [Mixit | SoundEffects](https://mixkit.co/) - Really found this website helpful in getting the the free sound effects for the game.
+- [Mixit | SoundEffects](https://mixkit.co/) - Really found this website helpful for getting the the free sound effects used in the game.

 ## Author